Demographics of Turkey: Religion

+Turkey has officially been a secular country since its 1924 constitution was amended in 1928.
+This was later strengthened and entrenched with the wider appliance of laicism by founder Atatürk during the mid-1930s, as part of the Republican reforms.

 There are no official statistics of people's religious beliefs nor is it asked in the census.
-According to the government, 99.8% of the Turkish population is Muslim, mostly Sunni, some 8 million are Alevis.
+According to the United States Department of State's International Religious Freedom Report 2008, the Turkish government considers 99 percent of the population is Muslim, the majority of which is Hanafi Sunni.
+A similar figure can be found in the current US Central Intelligence Agency (CIA) the World Factbook (99.8%).
 The remaining 0.2% is other - mostly Christians and Jews.
 However, these are based on the existing religion information written on every citizen's national id card, that is automatically passed on from the parents to every newborn, and do not necessarily represent individual choice.
 Religious records can be changed or even blanked on the request of citizen, by filing an e-government application since May 2020, using a valid electronic signature to sign the electronic application.
 Any change in religion records additionally results in a new ID card being issued.
 Any change in religion record also leaves a permanent trail in the census record, however, record of change of religion is not accessible except for the citizen in question, next-of-kins of the citizen in question, the citizenship administration and courts.

-In a poll conducted by Sabancı University in 2006, 98.3% of Turks revealed they were Muslim.
-A Eurobarometer Poll in 2005 reported that in a poll 98% of Turkish citizens answered that "they believe there is a God", while 1% responded that "they do not believe there is any sort of spirit, God, or life force".
-In a Pew Research Center survey, 53% of Turkey's Muslims said that "religion is very important in their lives".
-Based on the Gallup Poll 2006–08, Turkey was defined as More religious, in which over 63 percent of people believe religion is important.
-According to the Turkish Economic and Social Studies Foundation, 62% of women wear the headscarf or hijab in Turkey.
+In 2023, according to Ipsos, 83% are Muslim, 12% have no religion, 2% prefer not to say, 2% are Christian and 2% are other religions.
+In a similar survey in 2016, Islam comprised 82% of the total population (65% Sunni and 4% Shi'a), followed by 7% no religion, 6% Spiritual but not religious, 4% Atheism, 3% Agnosticism, 2% Christian, 1% Protestantism, 1% Buddhism, 1% Mahayana and 1% other.

-A poll conducted by Eurobarometer and KONDA and some other research institutes in 2013 showed that around 0.5% of the population had no religion.
-Another poll conducted by the same institutions in 2018 showed that 3% of those interviewed had no religion.
+In 2018, a poll conducted by Eurobarometer and KONDA Research and Consultancy and some other research institutes showed that 3% of those interviewed had no religion.
+In 2013, the same institutions showed that around 0.5% of the population had no religion.

-According to Ipsos survey, in 2016 Islam was the major religion in Turkey comprising 82% of the total population, followed by religiously unaffiliated people, comprising 13% of the population, and Christians, forming 0.2%.